 Participants were also asked to express their opinion about the three new concepts for new media applications integrated in modern social media, namely, (i) a serious game embedded in the existing social network, e.g., Facebook, (ii) a mobile application functionality embedded in Facebook, and (iii) a personal virtual coach embedded in either a social network, a website or a mobile application.
-Each concept represented certain persuasive factors which were discussed using clear visual examples without naming the exact factor.
+Each concept represented certain persuasive features, which were discussed using clear visual examples without explicitly naming which persuasive feature was represented.